chenneman/sas-eew-group-1/README.md

 - `main` - The main branch.
 This is never edited directly.

 Create a new branch for every new feature or bugfix, and open a pull request to merge it into `main`.
-Feature branches are best created from within GitHub issues/tasks.